Aeldrion/AESTD/README.md

 ### Simplicity
 AESTD is easy to install, to merge with your data packs and to use.
 Functions require no extensive knowledge of commands and tricks on which they rely to be used by other command artists.
-Everything is already setup.
+Everything is already setup; the data pack requires no configuration.
 From the perspective of a player using your data pack or playing your map, AESTD will be completely invisible.

 ### Compatibility
-AESTD is compatible with other data packs and replaces almost nothing from vanilla.
+AESTD is compatible with other data packs and replaces nothing from vanilla.
 It can be used with other library data packs such as Phi or Lantern.
 Multiple data packs can also use the save chunk system for storing data.